vishvAsa/notes/history/homo/sapiens/Aryan/kentum/germanic/Neitzesche/will_to_power/3/kaufmann/1_THE_WILL_TO_POWER_AS_KNOWLEDGE.md

 +++
-title = "Kaufmann"
+title = "1 THE WILL TO POWER AS KNOWLEDGE"

 +++

-THE WILL TO POWER

-BOOK THREE

-PRINCIPLES OF A NEW EVALUATION

-## 1 THE WILL TO POWER AS KNOWLEDGE

 1. Method of Inquiry
    466 (Jan.-Fall 1888)